tsackton/taelgar/Gazetteer/West Coast/Fiamatara Mountains.md

 - a few random hermits and others live on the mountains now but not otherwise densely inhabited
 - tall enough for glaciers
 %%

+%% Tim: not sure if there are more outstanding notes than the block above; tagged internal but you can switch to external if other sources %%